 Charles Riley II, Director of the Nassau County Museum of Art

 Riley revisits Paris between 1918 and 1929, a period which “represents a remarkable convergence of genius,” including figures like Joyce, Fitzgerald, Picasso, and Diaghilev.
 Riley’s compelling view introduces lesser-known artists and the astounding collaborative environment which helped them push creative boundaries in ways that still resonate.

-Members-only /$200 tax-deductible series registration fee / + $45 for each luncheon subscribers / For more information, contact Patricia Williamson, Manager, Director’s Office, at (561) 832-5196, ext.
-1107.
+Members-Only /$200 tax-deductible series registration fee / + $45 for each luncheon / For more information, contact Patricia Williamson, Manager, Director’s Office, at (561) 832-5196 x1107.